Surrender

 To the Japanese Army of the Pacific War, operating under a twisted version of the ancient Bushido code, surrender was unthinkable.
 The most honorable fate for a warrior was to die while taking many enemies with him (as with the kamikazes.)
 Ordinary death in battle was the next most honorable fate, while suicide was the preferred alternative to surrender.
 Very few Japanese officers were captured alive until the final months of the war, and not many then.
 Surrenders by enlisted men were more common but still infrequent.
 Japanese troops who found themselves in a hopeless tactical situation would usually adopt gyokusai (玉砕) or "shattered jewel" tactics.
 These took the form of a suicidal charge (the so-called banzai charge) or of simply taking up defensive positions and defending them to the death.
 The latter became the preferred option in the last months of the war.
 However, by late 1944, the Army had abandoned the term gyokusai in favor of "all achieved a heroic death in battle" because gyokusai had become associated in the public mind with the defeats at Tarawa and Makin.

 Under traditional bushido, captives were to be treated with mercy.
-This injunction failed to make it into the code of the modern Japanese Army.
+This was reflected in Japanese conduct during the Russo-Japanese War of 1905 and the First World War, where Japanese treatment of prisoners of war was notable correct.
+However, the hardening of attitudes in the Japanese military after 1920 was evident in its treatment of prisoners during the Pacific War.
 Allied prisoners of war were regarded by the Japanese as completely dishonorable and were subject to appalling treatment.
 It did not help that discipline within the Japanese Army itself was brutal, and many of the prison camp guards were Korean conscripts who were at the bottom of the military pecking order.
-The Korean guards were mistreated by their Japanese NCOs, and mistreated Allied prisoners in turn.
+The Korean guards were mistreated by their Japanese non-commissioned officers and mistreated Allied prisoners in turn.

-Japanese prisoners of war were usually treated humanely, in part because Allied intelligence officers considered prisoners to be valuable intelligence assets.
+Japanese prisoners of war were usually treated humanely by the Allies, at least in part because Allied intelligence officers considered prisoners to be valuable intelligence assets.
 The Japanese did nothing to prepare their men for the possibility of capture, since that possibility was unthinkable, and Japanese prisoners tended to talk freely with their captors.
 Many Japanese prisoners begged their captors to allow them to remain in Allied countries and to not inform their government of their capture rather than face the dishonor of returning alive to their families.
 These requests were refused, since such notification was required under the laws of war.

 Individual or Small Group Surrender